GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/topdown-shooter/topdown-shooterpart4.md

 ---
-title: Top Down Shooter-4
+title: Top Down Shooter - Part 4
 ---
-# Top Down Shooter-4
+# Top Down Shooter - Part 4

 This tutorial explains to you how to create a Top-Down Shooter game in **GDevelop**.
 If you are a beginner or you have never used **GDevelop** before, this might be a great place to begin.